Differential Convolutional Fuzzy Time Series Forecasting: Experiment and Analysis

-The Construction Cost Index (CCI) is published once a month by Engineering Cost Record (ENR) \cite{ashuri2010time}.
-Many academics in the construction sector have undertaken study using the CCI data, which is deserving of citation.
+\textit{Dataset 1: Construction Cost Index} \begin{itemize} \item \textit{Description:} The Construction Cost Index (CCI) is published once a month by Engineering Cost Record (ENR) \cite{ashuri2010time}.
 For the purpose of forecasting time series, 295 CCI data values (CCI data sets from January 1990 to July 2014) were employed.
-On the CCI data set, DFCNN will compare with First Order Traditional FTS method \cite{song1993fuzzy}, First Order Conventional FTS method \cite{chen1996forecasting},Trend Weighted FTS method \cite{cheng2009forecasting}, FTS with ANN \cite{egrioglu_new_2009}, First Order Improved Weighted FTS method \cite{efendi2013improved}, First Order Exponentialy Weighted FTS method \cite{sadaei2014short}, High Order Interval FTS method \cite{silva2016interval} and High Order Interval FTS method \cite{severiano2017very}.
-In the experiment, CCI divided the time series into training data sets and forecasting data sets in an 8:2 ratio.
-In order to avoid FF problem, differences are added to all comparison methods.
-Among DFCNN and compared methods, Mean Absolute Error (MAE) \cite{godahewa2021monash} are selected as error indexes and the definition of MAE shown in Eq.33.
+In the experiment, CCI divided the time series into training data sets and forecasting data sets in an 8:2 ratio. \item \textit{Intention:} CCI data set is a single time series which is a \textbf{typical non-stationary time series} with significant trend.
+Fig.7 shows the trend of CCI test part.
+CCI data sets can verify the validity of DFCNN for non-stationary time series.
+In Fig.7, traditional FTS methods failed to forecast.